ElijahCuff/Australian-Criminal-Record-Evaluation/README.md

 Demo,   https://scanner.ga/cda/lookup.html

-Search 27,210,372 Criminal and Civil Court List Records that have been collected for several from official daily court list's.
+Search 27,210,372 Criminal and Civil Court List Records that have been collected for several years from official daily court list's.

 ## How It Works ?